kiriwalawren/nixflix/tests/README.md

 ## Continuous Integration

 Tests run automatically on GitHub Actions for every push and pull request.
-The workflow:

-1. **Prepare Job**: Automatically discovers all available tests from the flake
-2. **Check Job**: Runs format and statix checks
-3. **Unit Tests Job**: Runs all unit tests in parallel
-4. **VM Tests Job**: Runs all VM tests in parallel with KVM acceleration

 When you add new tests to `tests/vm-tests/default.nix` or `tests/unit-tests/default.nix`, they are automatically included in CI - no workflow updates needed!